acope/CSE345_website/README.md

 - Created All Pages

 ##TO-DO :worried:
-- Populate index page with movies and times
+- Populate index page with movies and times using php
 - Work on registration page populating with database
-- Populate movie info page
+- Populate movie info page using php
 - Get registration page working
   - Sign up for movie
   - Remove tickets